Roeeht/Agent_Messiah/README.md

 ## Author

-Built as a home assignment for the AI Solution Engineer role at Habari's Sales Copnamy.
+Built as a home assignment for the AI Solution Engineer role at Habari's Sales Company.

 ---